 If the Redirection for Voice EPS Fallback IE is included in the PATH SWITCH REQUEST ACKNOWLEDGE message, the NG-RAN node shall, if supported, store it and use it in a subsequent decision of EPS fallback for voice as specified in TS 23.502 [10].

 If the PDU Session Resource Released List IE is included in the PATH SWITCH REQUEST ACKNOWLEDGE message, the NG-RAN node shall release the corresponding QoS flows and regard the PDU session(s) indicated in the PDU Session Resource Released List IE as being released.
 The appropriate cause value for each PDU session released is included in the Path Switch Request Unsuccessful Transfer IE contained in the PATH SWITCH REQUEST ACKNOWLEDGE message.

+If the Mobility Restriction List IE is contained in the PATH SWITCH REQUEST ACKNOWLEDGE message, the NG-RAN node shall overwrite any previously stored mobility restriction information in the UE context.
+The NG-RAN node shall use the information in the Mobility Restriction List IE if present in the PATH SWITCH REQUEST ACKNOWLEDGE message to:

+- determine a target for subsequent mobility action for which the NG-RAN node provides information about the target of the mobility action towards the UE;

+- select a proper SCG during dual connectivity operation;

+- assign proper RNA(s) for the UE when moving the UE to RRC_INACTIVE state.

+If the Mobility Restriction List IE is not contained in the PATH SWITCH REQUEST ACKNOWLEDGE message and there is no previously stored mobility restriction information, the NG-RAN node shall consider that no roaming and no access restriction apply to the UE.

 Interactions with RRC Inactive Transition Report procedure: